Strategy with Courage — A Different Way to Create Extraordinary Impact

 Free-Range Strategy is built on a belief that extraordinary impact requires extraordinary clarity and courage.

-That way of working asked for more — more trust, more patience, more courage, more willingness to sit with uncertainty.
-But it also seemed to be what allowed the genuinely new to emerge.
-So, when I set up Free-Range Strategy it was not as a model or a method but as a way of creating the necessary condition for change that actually changes something.
+This way of working asks for trust, patience, courage, and willingness to sit with uncertainty.
+But it also allows the genuinely new to emerge and creates the necessary conditions for change that actually changes something.